mtrienis/jekyll-mermaid-blog/_posts/2015-08-04-java-singleton.markdown

   feature: sample-image-7.jpg
 ---

 The singleton pattern ensures that only one instance of an object can be instantiated.
-The code snippet below is an example of a singleton pattern.
+The code snippet (from [tutorialspoint](http://www.tutorialspoint.com/java/java_using_singleton.htm)) below is an example of a singleton pattern.

 {% highlight java %}
 public class Singleton {